stolostron/rhacm-docs/governance/create_cis_pol.md

 #### Viewing a CIS policy from command line interface (CLI)

-Complete the following steps to view the CIS policy from the managed cluster CLI.
-View non-compliant policies by completing the following steps:
+Complete the following steps to view the CIS policy from the managed cluster CLI:

 1. Get a list of the CIS policies that are on your hub cluster by running the following command: